javelinorg/github-scrum-workflow/README.md

 ## How it works

-- Backlog Items are reported as **issues**
+- Backlog Items are reported as **issues**.
-- User Story Points (complexity) and meta data are assigned to Backloag Items as **labels**
+- User Story Points (complexity) and meta data are assigned to Backloag Items as **labels**.
-- **Projects** are used to group issues in sprints
+- **Projects** are used to group issues in sprints.
+- **Milestones** are used by the Product Owner to capture Product Features and their associated Backlog Items **issues**.

 ## 1. Create issues as backlog items

 To create a new backlog item, just create a new issue.

-Once a new issue has been created, assign it the right labels and/or assign it to a milestone.
+Once a new issue has been created, assign it the right labels and assign it to a milestone.

 Issues allow you to have a conversation about the item and even allow you to create task lists inside the issue using [GitHub's markdown](https://guides.github.com/features/mastering-markdown/).